Automotive industry by country: Pakistan

 The automobile industry has been an active and growing field in Pakistan for a long time, however not as much established to figure in the prominent list of the top automotive industries, having a stable annual production of between 100,000 and 170,000 vehicles.

 Surprisingly, despite its production volume, only a few car models are assembled in the country and customers have a very small variety of vehicles to choose from.
 The lack of competition in the auto industry due to the dominance of a few players, and restrictions on imports in the form of heavy duties have resulted in very high prices of cars in the country.
 Currently some of the major world automakers have set up assembly plants or are in joint ventures with local companies, including Toyota, General Motors, Honda, Suzuki, and Nissan Motors.
 The total contribution of auto industry to GDP in 2007 was 2.8% which was estimated to increase significantly over the next decade.
 The auto sector presently contributes 16% to the manufacturing sector which is predicted to increase even further.

 Master truck manufacturing, Al Haaj motors and FAW joint venture for producing Chinese cars, trucks and dumpers.
 However, on 19 March 2016, Pakistan passed the "Auto Policy 2016-21", which offers tax incentives to new automakers to establish manufacturing plants in the country.
-In response, Audi, BMW, Renault, Nissan, Kia, SsangYong, Volkswagen and Hyundai have expressed interest in entering the Pakistani market.